DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/overview.md

 weight: 1
 ---

-Writing a browser-based application is hard, and when it comes to security the guidance changes every year.
+Writing a browser-based application is hard, and when it comes to security, the guidance changes every year.
 It all started with securing your Ajax calls with cookies until we learned that this is prone to CSRF attacks.
 Then the IETF made JS-based OAuth *official* by introducing the Implicit Flow - until we learned how hard it is to protect against XSS, token leakage and the threat of token ex-filtration.
 Seems you cannot win.

-In the meantime the IETF realised that Implicit Flow is an anachronism and will deprecate it.
+In the meantime the IETF realised that Implicit Flow is an anachronism and will [deprecate](https://tools.ietf.org/wg/oauth/draft-ietf-oauth-v2-1/) it.
 So what's next?

 There is on-going work in the [OAuth for browser-based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) BCP document to give practical guidance on this very topic.
 The document distinguishes between two architectural approaches: "JavaScript Applications **with** a Backend" and "JavaScript Applications **without** a Backend".
 If you don't have the luxury of a backend, the more up-to-date recommendation is to use authorization code flow with PKCE and refresh tokens.
 We think this approach is problematic because it encourages storing your tokens in the browser.

+See Philippe's [webinar](https://pragmaticwebsecurity.com/talks/xssoauth.html) on XSS and storing tokens in the browser for a good background on why this is not secure enough.

 If you have a backend, the backend can help out the frontend with many security related tasks like protocol flow, token storage, token lifetime management, session management etc. With the advent of more modern security features in browsers (e.g. SameSite cookies and CORS), this is our preferred approach and we already detailed this in January 2019 [here](https://leastprivilege.com/2019/01/18/an-alternative-way-to-secure-spas-with-asp-net-core-openid-connect-oauth-2-0-and-proxykit/).
 This is also often called the BFF (Backend for Frontend) pattern.